Poke646: Critical reception

 PC PowerPlay summarized: "Poke 646 is a fantastic HL mod that does justice to the feel of the original game and improves on it in several respects, while never giving players an unwanted sense of de ja vu."
 Level praised the graphics and music, and noted the weapon arsenal as original.
 It was called one of the best single-player Half-Life mods.
 The Games Machine said the graphics have been done excellently.
 Many of the puzzles were described as well-done and easy to solve but some were noted as frustrating and resulting in the player getting stuck for long periods.
 The combat was said to be the least impressive aspect of the game due to slow and predictable enemy artificial intelligence (AI).
 PC Zone also remarked the puzzles as frustrating but said the mod overall "is really pretty good and well worth sticking at."
-Computer Gaming World named Poke646 the single-player mod of the year, saying it's commercial quality in every way.
+Computer Gaming World named Poke646 the single-player mod of the year, saying it is commercial quality in every way.
 They also called the puzzles clever and the high-resolution textures beautiful.
 One Planet Half-Life reviewer called it the best single-player mod ever.
 Another reviewer called it an "excellent mod" that is on par with Neil Manke's mods and professionally produced Half-Life missions.
 Another reviewer wrote: "Everything has been brilliantly done from the storyline to the new weapons down to the lowly little roaches.
 I have yet to find a single player mod that has been able to top Poke646’s magnificence."
 The report Modding Scenes said the mod has "utterly professional production values" and textures of "exceptional quality".

 Poke646 was named as one of the best single-player mods by Mod DB in 2002 and 2003.